-It will start taking it wherever it can find it from your pool’s plaster and anywhere else that has calcium.
-That’s what calcification of the pool walls and floor is.
+It will start taking it wherever it can find it from your pool’s plaster and anywhere else that has calcium, in other words, calcification of the pool walls and floor.

 When you add calcium hardness to the water, you will be protecting your pool interior and equipment.
 However, too much of this can, in turn, cause scaling, among other issues.
 The ideal calcium levels should be between 175 ppm to 300 ppm.

 Depending on the type of pool sanitizer you’re using or planning to use, you need to balance it.
 It can be chlorine, bromine, or saltwater.
 The proper sanitizer levels depend on the sanitizer you are using; the common one is chlorine, which should be between 1.0 – 3.0 ppm.

 Pool Circulation System: Keep the Water Moving Ideally

 If you’ve come across an uncared-for pond, then you know how nasty stagnant water can be.
 The same can happen to a swimming pool if there is no proper pool circulation and filtration.
 These two ingredients make a swimming pool safe and healthy for swimmers.